 52. St Stephen Walbrook

-St Stephen Walbrook has reputedly the most beautiful interior of all Wren’s churches.
-He was experimenting with his plans for St Paul’s Cathedral, and St Stephen is a variation on the same theme – an un-English central dome married to a traditional English church plan of nave with aisles, chancel and crossing transepts.
+St Stephen Walbrook has the most beautiful interior of all Wren’s churches reputedly.
+He was experimenting with his plans for St Paul’s Cathedral.
+St Stephen is a variation on the same theme – an un-English central dome married to a traditional English church plan of nave with aisles, chancel and crossing transepts.
 The effect is of graceful, harmonious complexity, full of light and space.
-It has been praised highly by many, including Lord Burlington, John Wesley and Canova, the sculptor of the ‘Three Graces’.
-The altar is a large white marble slab by Henry Moore, and has been moved to sit right in the middle of the church.
+Many have praised it highly, including Lord Burlington, John Wesley and Canova, the sculptor of the ‘Three Graces’.
+The altar is a large white marble slab by Henry Moore and has been moved to sit right in the middle of the church.

 53. St Vedast alias Foster

 St Vedast alias Foster.
 St Vedast is a rare saint in England.
 He was the 5th century Bishop of Arras who converted Clovis.
 “Foster” is an English bastardisation of his name.
 This was Wren’s cheapest church, as he was able to re-use some of the earlier walls.
-Now restored after being gutted in the war, it is the Guild Church of the Actor’s Church Union, and is brightly decorated, with a gold and silver ceiling and black and white marble floor.
-The spire is considered by some to be Wren’s most subtly elegant work, and was designed to contrast with the elaborate steeple of nearby St Mary le Bow.
+Now restored after being gutted in the war, the Guild Church of the Actor’s Church Union is brightly decorated, with a gold and silver ceiling and black and white marble floor.
+The spire is considered by some to be Wren’s most subtly elegant work and was designed to contrast with the elaborate steeple of nearby St Mary le Bow.

 54. The Temple Church

 55. St Mary Moorfields